tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 [processing.org/download](https://processing.org/download/)

 Run the application.
 Note that the default mode is "Java".
-As these lessons cover the Python variant, you'll need to switch to Python mode.
+As these tutorials cover the Python variant, you'll need to switch to Python mode.

 Click on the down arrow next to "Java" and select **Add Mode...** .
 Then, from the *Contribution Manager* window that appears, choose **Python Mode for Processing 3**.
 Finally, click **Install**.